Twinklebear/libIS/README.md

 	running on all ranks in world.
 - `port`: the port that libIS should listen for client connections on

+Note: this is temporarily broken, though may not be needed since the socket fallback layer can provide connect/disconnect functionality even when `MPI_Open_port` is not available.
+If this API is needed please revert to commit `dcc46d9` for now.

 ```c
 void libISInitWithExisting(MPI_Comm simWorld, MPI_Comm clientComm);
 ```